SyntappZ/Rapid-Javascript/README.md

-# JS-Rapid
+# Rapid-Javascript
-just a typing game i made to learn some javascript this took me some time to make but was much fun learning.
+A typing game i made to learn some javascript this took me some time to make but was fun learning.